 If you ignore a high bite, it can cause you significant pain and can even be the cause of a fractured tooth.
 Whatever the cause or case, there are treatment options to effectively give you a correct bite.

 Malocclusion is normally diagnosed through regular dental examinations.
 Your Brooklyn dentist first checks your teeth and bite.
 Then he may order dental x-rays to determine if you’re in need of teeth bite adjustment.
-If a malocclusion is detected, it’s then classified by its type and severity:
+If an uneven bite is detected, it’s then classified by its type and severity:

 - Class 2 malocclusion, also called retrognathism or severe overbite, is when the upper teeth and jaw severely overlap the lower teeth and jaw.